 Around 4.30 pm the roads branched out towards Vrindavan and Mathura, we continued our sojourn towards Agra.
 As we left the expressway behind and set foot in to the city, there was a bit of a navigational snag since all the sign boards indicated distance only to Taj, and left us confused.

 Having taken assistance from motorists who often tail tourists offering accommodation solutions, we reached Taj Gateway, formerly Taj View.

 Taj always known for its hospitality, which is par excellence, just proved its mettle once again.
 As we entered, we were ushered and served a refreshing welcome drink.
-With a brief moment spent at the reception, we were showed to our room.
 Our room had a partial view of Taj.
 Right from the ambience, services provided, people, food, all were a class apart.